EricZinda/Perplexity/backlog_will.md

             - "I'd like" indicates something the user wants to be true
             - Really this should be translated to: give 2 menus to each person
               - which resolves to give_to with an abstract 2 menus
+          - "I'd like a table by the window"
+            - abstract
         - Design:
           - Types flow through the system as well as instances and everything needs to be careful about what is what
           - Plurals: